 - 1. Linux PGI compiler sequential

 - 2. Linux PGI compiler dmpar

-- 3. IBM AIX compiler sequential, xlf90_r
+- 3. IBM AIX compiler sequential, xlf90 r

 - 4. IBM AIX compiler dmpar

 - 5. Linux gfort compiler sequential

 - 6. Linux gfort compiler dmpar

 - 7. Linux ifort compiler sequential

 - 8. Linux ifort compiler dmpar

 - 0. exit only

-Enter selection [0-8] :
+Enter selection [0-8]:

 Options 1 (for single processor, sequential runs) or 2 (parallel processor runs) on typical LINUX cluster machines use the Portland Group FORTRAN (PGI) compilers.
-Options 3 and 4 are available if the IBM AIX compiler is used (Use this for NCAR IBM supercomputers such as 'yellowstone').
+Options 3 and 4 are available if the IBM AIX compiler is used.
 Options 5 and 6 designate configuration options for the open source GNU FORTRAN ('gfort') compiler.
 Options 7 and 8 designate configuration options for the open source Intel FORTRAN ('ifort') compiler.
 Upon hitting <RETURN> after selecting a configuration option, you will be returned to the command line and no other output to the screen is given.

-At this point users should verify that all of the variables and pathways that need to be specified in the 'macros' file are properly setup or linked (e.g. COMPILER90, CPP, NETCDFINC, NETCDFLIB).
+At this point users should verify that all of the variables and pathways that need to be specified in the 'macros' file are properly setup or linked (e.g.

+COMPILER90, CPP, NETCDFINC, NETCDFLIB).
 Most compile-time errors or issues relate to the settings in the 'macros' file.